muchimi/JoystickGremlinEx/docs/usage.md

 ## Map to State

-This feature is only available in 1.0ex m75 and above.
+This feature is only available in 1.0ex m74 and above.
+For more information on states, consult the [state device section](#states) of the documentation.

 The map to state action manipulates a state when it's triggered.
 This action lets you select the state to act on, and what should happen to the state value: